vajol/kafka-demo/README.md

 ## Kafka CLI hands-on

 Here is a series of exercises to try some common Kafka operations by using CLI (command line interface).

+To make it possible to run commands directly to Kafka in docker, consider installing Kafka locally also.
+Find the instructions how to do it in this section below : "**Kafka local installation**".

 ### Create a new Kafka topic